At some point in the not distant future, Yahoo search will be replaced with Microsoft’s search service Bing.

 Furthermore, once a parking resource is determined, typically there is no way of determining whether any parking spaces will be available there, or where the parking spaces are located when the individual arrives at the parking resource in the user’s vehicle.
 This can lead to quite a bit of time wasted by the individual driving around trying to find an open parking space.

 Thus, planning a point-to-point trip that accounts for a need to find parking can be quite a complex problem.
 What is desired are ways of efficiently and easily planning a point-to-point trip that accounts for the need for available parking at the end destination.

 An image from the patent application:

 It’s going to be sad to see Yahoo leave search – I like the idea of there being some competition amongst the major search providers.
-It’s possible that the search engineers who go from Yahoo to work at Bing may help Bing provide a stronger search offering, and at this point we can only wait and see.
+The search engineers who go from Yahoo to work at Bing may help Bing provide a stronger search offering, and at this point, we can only wait and see.

 When we think of Yahoo a few years from now, will we think about them as a place on the Web to find information, or as the place that helps us find parking?